Infisical/infisical-python/README.md

 - `environment` (string): The slug name (dev, prod, etc) of the environment from where secrets should be fetched from.
 - `path` (string): The path from where secrets should be fetched from.
+- `include_imports` (boolean): Whether or not to include imported secrets from the current path.
+Read about [secret import](https://infisical.com/docs/documentation/platform/secret-reference#import-entire-folders).
+If not specified, the default value is `True`.
+- `attach_to_os_environ` (boolean): Whether or not to attach fetched secrets to `os.environ`.
+If not specified, the default value is `False`.

 ## Get Secret